 Between 2010 and August 2015, the EPA approved two exceptional events demonstrations that linked monitored O3 exceedances to fire impacts.
 The first was approved in 2011.
 In this case, the EPA concurred on three exceedances of the 1-hour O3 NAAQS near Sacramento, California in 2008 due to a series of lightning-initiated wildfires throughout northern California.
 The second demonstration for fire impact on O3 was approved in 2012.
 In this case, the EPA concurred with the exclusion of eight MDA8 exceedances during April 2011 in Kansas due to impacts from prescribed fires and wildfires.
+Additional information regarding these submissions is provided in Section 3.5 of this document.
 Both of these demonstrations are available at http://www2.epa.gov/air-quality-analysis/exceptional-events-submissions-table.